Get in Touch (508) 480-8202

 • TikTok

-Each one of these sites provides a unique opportunity for a business to show why customers should come to their store or buy their services.
+Each one of these sites provides a unique opportunity for a business to show why customers should come to their store or buy their goods or services.
 Some companies and brands have used social media platforms to amass huge followings and interact with customers in ways that were not possible, even a decade ago.

 However, that interaction is a two-way street.
 Dissatisfied customers, people with a grudge against a particular business, or even competing businesses can use social media to spread rumors and unsubstantiated opinions about a company, often in the comments section of the business' own posts.
-Because social media sites are built to let users post their own content, these disparaging comments are not vetted: They can be outright lies and still be published, read, and shared.
+Because social media sites are built to let users post their own content, these disparaging comments are not vetted: They can be outright lies and still be published, read, and shared widely.

 Removing Content from Social Media Sites is Tricky